 Our nation’s capital is packed with interesting things to see.
-No, this does not include various politicians making fools of themselves while not getting anything done – there are much more fun attractions in Washington, DC!
+No, this does not include various politicians making fools of themselves while not getting anything done – there are much more fun attractions and things to do in Washington, DC!

 All joking aside, the DC area is full of fascinating history, free museums, art galleries, and of course, government buildings.
 It is a great destination choice for any American and even foreign visitors who want a good look at the USA.